🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 ⚡ If You Can’t Get Tickets

-🌈Sold-out alternatives: The Generalife gardens and the Alcazaba can be visited on a General Visit ticket (no Nasrid Palaces — EUR 10) without timed booking.
+🌈Sold-out alternatives: The Gardens & Generalife day ticket (no Nasrid Palaces — around EUR 13) and the nocturnal Nasrid visit have their own allocations.
 The gardens alone are among the finest in Europe.

 📅Adjust dates: Weekdays in November–February have the highest last-minute availability.
 If your itinerary has flexibility, book Granada for shoulder season.